pannagashri/mychardriver/README.md

 # mychardriver
-First attempt at a boilerplate char driver in linux kernel Additionally, you need to add the corresponding entry in Kconfig for this to build successfully.
+First attempt at a boilerplate char driver in linux kernel.
+Additionally, you need to add the corresponding entry in Kconfig for this to build successfully.